ateow/42-Core-SG/libft/README.md

 Run Make > generate static library libft.a (note that header is not compiled in static libraries)

-assuming libft.a is in the current directory you want to compile your code: cc main.c -L . libft.a && ./a.out or cc main.c -L . -lft.a && ./a.out [-lft is a shortform for libraries labelled as libXXX.a]
+Assuming libft.a is in the current directory you want to compile your code (use first one):

+cc main.c -L . libft.a && ./a.out

+cc main.c -L . -lft.a && ./a.out [-lft is a shortform for libraries labelled as libXXX.a]

 note that header file is not included because main.c define that libft.h is included and will search for current directory for libft.h